-Employees who are under the influence, possess, use or furnish alcohol to a minor violates University policy ADM 04-109: Alcohol and Drug Free Workplace www.utrgv.edu/hop/policies/adm-04-109.pdf and may receive appropriate sanctions, up to and including termination.
+Employees who are under the influence, possess, use or furnish alcohol to a minor violates University policy ADM 04-109: Alcohol and Drug Free Workplace www.utrgv.edu/hop/policies/adm-04-109.pdf and may receive appropriate sanctions, up to and including termination or non-renewal of appointment.
+The use of alcoholic beverages must comply with Texas law and is strictly limited to persons 21 years of age or older.
+The possession, transportation, and/or consumption of alcohol by individuals less than 21 years of age is strictly prohibited.
+UTRGV police officers enforce laws regulating the use of alcoholic beverages and underage drinking.